derekantrican/GAS-ICS-Sync/.github/ISSUE_TEMPLATE/bug_report.md

 - Description of the problem
 - Screenshots
-- An input ics string that can reproduce the problem
+- An input ics string that can reproduce the problem (you can remove sensitive information with https://derekantrican.com/icssanitizer)

 You can see [this issue](https://github.com/derekantrican/GAS-ICS-Sync/issues/34) for an example of good information when submitting a bug